 These symptoms may indicate a more serious problem with the spine and may require further tests and treatment.

-However, in more severe cases, nerve damage may not improve, and people may need more significant treatment.
+However, in more severe cases, nerve damage may not improve, and people may need more significant treatment, like surgery.